Artificial

 Creationists

 are right to reject evolution.
-For evolution consumes all
+For evolution by natural

 that is